MichalLytek/type-graphql/docs/unions.md

 }
 ```

-Then we have to create the union type from the object types above:
+Now let's create a union type from the object types above:

 ```typescript
 import { createUnionType } from "type-graphql";